 Reliability of the Ox-PAQ is demonstrated through a number of analyses.
-The internal reliability of the measure is confirmed through ITCs, which are in excess of previously defined criteria,37 confirming that item scores within each domain are related to the overall domain score.
-Further evidence is provided by the Cronbach's alpha values, which lie between 0.81 and 0.96 for the three Ox-PAQ domains, indicating good-to-excellent internal reliability.38 ICCs that fall between 0.83 and 0.92 for the three Ox-PAQ domains indicate excellent external reliability and are significantly greater than the recommended level of 0.60.39
+The internal reliability of the measure is confirmed through item-total correlations that are in excess of previously defined criteria,37 confirming that item scores within each domain are related to the overall domain score.
+Further evidence is provided by Cronbach's alpha values of between .84 and .96 for the three Ox-PAQ domains, indicating good to excellent internal reliability.38 Intraclass correlation coefficients that fall between .81 and .96 for the three Ox-PAQ domains, indicate excellent external reliability and are significantly above the recommended level of .60.39

-Validity of the Ox-PAQ is demonstrated via assessment of concurrent and known-groups validity.
+Validity of the Ox-PAQ is demonstrated via assessment of concurrent and known groups validity.
 Correlations with the MOS SF-36 and EQ-5D-5L indicate strong concurrent validity.
-The majority of correlations between Ox-PAQ domains and those of the MOS SF-36 and EQ-5D-5L fall in the 0.40-0.60 range typically observed, with the most similarly related domains in excess of the 0.60 level, representing a high degree of concurrent validity.40 Assessment

-Table 7 Mean Ox-PAQ scores and standard deviations by disease group of known-groups validity is made where there are good reasons to hypothesize that scores on a measure of interest will differ between groups,41 as has been incorporated in previous research.42-44 Previous studies have made comparisons between PwMS and PwP,45,46 with results reported here largely confirming this previous research; MS can have a significantly greater impact on physical functioning and emotional well-being than PD.
-Although no study appears to have compared MND with other neurological conditions, considering its clinical characteristics (as outlined in the "Introduction" section), it would seem reasonable to hypothesize that scores are likely to be significantly inferior to the scores of PwMS and PwP.
-Results from the study would seem to confirm this, with people with MND reporting significantly greater problems as measured by all three domains of the Ox-PAQ when compared to PwMS and PwP.
+The majority of correlations between Ox-PAQ domains and those of the MOS SF-36 and EQ-5D-5L fall in the 0.40 to 0.60 range typically observed, with those most similarly related domains in excess of the 0.60 level, representing a high degree of concurrent validity.40 Assessment of known groups validity is made where there are good reasons to hypothesise that scores on a measure of interest will differ between groups,41 as has been incorporated in previous research.42-44 Previous studies have made comparisons between PwMS and PwP,45-46 with results reported here largely confirming this previous research; MS can have a significantly greater impact on physical functioning and emotional well-being than PD.
+Whilst no study appears to have compared MND with other neurological conditions, given its clinical characteristics (as outlined in the introduction of this paper) it would seem reasonable to hypothesise that scores are likely to be significantly inferior to those of people with MS and PD.
+Results from the study would seem to confirm this, with people with MND reporting significantly greater problems as measured by all three domains of the Ox-PAQ when compared to those with MS and PD. and PD.